-Ratios are some of the most important mathematical relationships used in the real world.
-Grocery shopping, cooking and getting from place to place are three of the most common real-life situations in which ratios are not only prevalent but essential to correct, cost-effective performance.
-Relationships such as the "golden ratio" are also extremely important in biology.
+It is sometimes difficult to imagine how you will use mathematical principles in real life.
+Ratios, which are actually mathematical relationships, are perfect examples of math in the real world.
+Grocery shopping, cooking and getting from place to place are three common, real-life situations in which ratios are not only prevalent but essential to correct, cost-effective performance.

-When going shopping, children often look at the prices of various groceries.
-A parent can easily explain ratios to her child using two different boxes of cereal.
+The grocery store is a good source of ratios in real life.
+While looking at the prices of various groceries, you can easily illustrate ratios using two different boxes of cereal.
 For example, if a 10-ounce box of cereal costs $3 and a 20-ounce box of cereal costs $5, the 20 ounce box is the better value because each ounce of cereal is cheaper.
-This relationship is produced by dividing the number of ounces of cereal by the price.
+By dividing the number of ounces of cereal by the price, you demonstrate the relationship between amount and size.
 For the smaller box of cereal, each ounce costs 30 cents; for the larger box of cereal, each ounce of cereal costs 25 cents.

-Ratios of various ingredients in recipes are essential to cooking the most delicious meals.
-An example of this is Daisy Martinez's arroz con pollo recipe posted on the Food Network website.
-To create an achiote oil, Martinez suggests that 1 cup of olive oil to 2 tablespoons of achiote, or orange seeds, is required to achieve the best taste.
-This can be taught to children as a 1 cup to 2 tablespoons ratio.
+You also use ratios in cooking.
+The relationships between the amounts of various ingredients in recipes are essential to cooking the most delicious meals.
+For example, to create the best tasting achiote oil, you combine 1 cup of olive oil with 2 tablespoons of achiote, or orange seeds.
+This is easy to visualize as a ratio of 1 cup oil to 2 tablespoons seeds.

-Children love to ask "Are we there yet?" when parents take them on vacation.
-Ratios can be used to teach them how to answer that question for themselves.
-For example, while taking a road trip from New York City to Philadelphia, approximately 90 miles of driving is required.
-Assuming that the car is traveling at 60 miles per hour, convert the hour to 60 minutes.
-Then divide 90 miles by 60 minutes to demonstrate that the family will get to Philadelphia in one and a half hours.
+The ubiquitous travel question "Are we there yet?" is another example of ratios.
+For example, while taking a road trip from New York City to Philadelphia, you must travel approximately 90 miles.
+Assuming the car travels at 60 miles per hour, convert the hour to 60 minutes.
+Then divide the total miles traveled (90 miles) by 60 minutes to demonstrate that the trip to Philadelphia requires one and a half hours by car.